t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 * Server Initiated Bootstrap: In this bootstrapping mode, the bootstrapping server configures all the bootstrap information on the IoT device without receiving a request from the client.
 This means that the bootstrap server needs to know if a client IoT Device is ready for bootstrapping before it can be configured.
 For example, a network may inform the bootstrap server of a new connecting IoT client device.

+EST

 OMA has the following characteristics:

-  * Terms: Bootstrapping, provisioning, intialization, configuration, registration.
+  * Terms: Bootstrapping, Unbootstrapping.
+Register and De-register.   provisioning, intialization, configuration, registration
-  * Players: Bootstrap Server, Client, Device, Manufacturer, Owner, Server, User
+  * Players: Device manufacturer or Smartcard manufacturer containing information and credential
   * Initial beliefs assumed in the device: The client has as a starting point, the necessary information to trust the LwM2M bootstrap server in the bootstrapping process and later in the registration (with the LwM2M management server).
   The client has all the necessary information to either get the bootstrap information, from the factory bootstrap (pre-installed), a smartcard, or it has key material to establish a secure communication (DTLS/OSCORE) with the LwM2M bootstrap server and perform the bootstrapping.
-  * Processes: Factory Bootstrap, Bootstrap from Smartcard, Client Initiated Bootstrap and Server Initiated Bootstrap.
+  * Processes: LwM2M does not require any actions from the device owner/user.
+Once the device is registered with the LwM2M server, various actions related to device management can be performed via the LwM2M server.
   * Beliefs imparted to the device after protocol execution: After the bootstrapping is performed, the LwM2M client can register with the LwM2M servers.

 ## Open Connectivity Foundation (OCF)